robertlangdonn/paperd.ink_image_to_bmp/README.md

 node app.js

 ```
-- Output dithered bmp files are saved in the `output` folder
+- Output i.e. dithered bmp files are saved in the `output` folder